austintackaberry/100-days-of-code/log.md

  **Today's Progress**: Made minor changes to Portfolio webpage, made some solid progress on the Basic Javascript section.

  **Thoughts**: I can't wait until I get past the syntax and start doing cool stuff with Javascript.
 I also still need to add a nav bar to my portfolio page and then copy/paste my code into codepen.
 It's crazy that I've only been coding for a little less than 10 weeks.
 It feels like that was so long ago!

+ ### Day 14: August 4, 2017

+ **Today's Progress**: Finished the Basic Javascript section, 70% done with Basic Algorithm Scripting section, organized a CodeClub meetup for Sunday, August 6th.

+ **Thoughts**: Wondering when I should start writing blogposts, learning DS&A, contributing to open source projects, etc. Even though I still have 9 months to achieve my goal, I still feel like I am far from being employable.